 In our world, granular matter is more ubiquitous than crystals, however its dynamics is much less understood.
-Grains also provide a laboratory model for earthquakes and dissipative processes.
-We try to improve our understanding of the collective dynamics of grains performing laboratory experiments and numerical simulations, and try to describe it by means of stochastic processes.
+Grains also provide a laboratory model for earthquakes, dissipative processes and slow dynamics.

+We try to improve our understanding of granular collective dynamics by means of laboratory experiments, numerical simulations, and look for stochastic processes suitable to describe it.